GabrielDubus/DFS--multi-species-automatic-detector-for-pam-in-african-tropical-forests/README.md

 # DeepForestSound (DFS)

-Repository accompanying: *DeepForestSound: a multi-species automatic detector for passive acoustic monitoring in African tropical forests* (IEEE).
+Repository accompanying: *DeepForestSound: a multi-species automatic detector for passive acoustic monitoring in African tropical forests*.

 This repository contains scripts to **run inference on pre-trained DFS models**